ottophp/demo/README.md

 case, `src/Sapi/Http/Action/User/GetUser.php`) with an html template in the right place (`resources/responder/html/action/User/GetUser.php`).

+You will then need to edit the new Action class to set the typehints on the parameters (if any), and touch up the Domain call to add or modify any needed arguments.

+If you decide that the basic action class template is not suitable for your purposes, edit `resources/action.tpl` as you see fit.

 ## Other Templates

 All templates are in `resources/responder/{$FORMAT}`, where `{$FORMAT}` is `html` or `json`.

-Layout templates are in the `layout/` subdirectory.
+Layout templates are in the `{$FORMAT}/layout/` subdirectory.
+For HTML, these provide the common site wrapper display.
+For JSON, this provides a final chance to manipulate the template variables that will be JSON-encoded for the Response.

-Status templates are in the `status/` subdirectory.
+Status templates are in the `{$FORMAT}/status/` subdirectory.
+These are used when a domain payload is present but an action-specific template.
+The payload status will determine which status template is used.

-Front templates (for presenting uncaught Throwables) are in the `front/` subdirectory.
-Front templaes are named for the Throwable class they display.
-If the specific Throwable does not have a template, Otto will try its parent class, then *its* parent class, and so on, until it reaches the topmost parent class (either `Exception` or `Error`).
+Front templates (for presenting uncaught Throwables) are in the `{$FORMAT}/front/` subdirectory.
+Front templates are named for the Throwable class they will display.
+If the specific Throwable does not have a template, Otto will try its parent class, then *its* parent class, and so on, until it reaches the topmost parent class(either `Exception` or `Error`).

-In general, you should not depend on the FrontResponder too much for Throwable presentation.
+In general, you should not depend on the front templates too much for Throwable presentation.
 Instead, your Application Service should return Payload objects with an `ERROR` status, and your action or status templates should present those errors appropriately.

+## Summary

+Overall, the vast majority of you work should *not* be in the actinon